 Good often comes from bad circumstances.
 It’s hard to see or feel it as we’re living through the coronavirus pandemic, but past situations prove that we get through tough times as employees, customers, and families having human experiences.
 The key is reframing our thinking from “I have to” to “I get to” do something new.
 We need to be intentional about WHAT we focus on and HOW we use our time.
 I’ve been practicing what I preach.

-Over the past week, I contacted dozens of friends from across the globe to hear about what they’re doing to be productive and content (despite feeling as if we’re going against gravity.)
+I recently contacted dozens of friends and coworkers who live across the world to hear about what they’re doing to be productive and content (despite feeling as if we’re going against gravity.)
 While listening to each story, I quickly realized that other people would benefit from ideas shared and that I have an opportunity to spread hope, inspiration, and happiness beyond my own home.
 If I could possibly make a difference in the world by connecting people through my writing, then I’ve achieved a higher purpose.
 And, that keeps me smiling.

-- All views expressed are personal perspectives and do not reflect the opinions of or imply the endorsement of employers or other organizations.
-Each person has approved my quoting them from our dialogue.
+All views expressed are personal perspectives and do not reflect the opinions of or imply the endorsement of employers or other organizations.
+Each person has approved my quoting them.

 - Martin E. P. Seligman, Ph.D: Pennsylvania: (Pioneer of Positive Psychology): “I’m helping people refocus their minds through simple exercises i.e. “Put It in Perspective,” which starts by conjuring the worst-case scenario, as minds tend to do first, then move to the best-case scenario and finish with the most likely scenario.
 The idea is to redirect thoughts from irrational to rational.
 When not working, I’m playing bridge online.”
 (Stacy’s note: View all his famous books on Amazon).